 You can use the

-apt command to install software in Raspbian.
-This is the 'package manager' that is included with any Debian-based Linux distributions (including Raspbian).
+apt command to install software in Raspberry Pi OS.
+This is the 'package manager' that is included with any Debian-based Linux distributions (including Raspberry Pi OS).
 It allows you to install and manage new software packages on your Pi.
 In order to install a new package, you would type

 sudo apt install <package-name> (where